kbx81/Boldport-Touchy/README.md

 # Boldport Touchy API Demo firmware

 Here you'll find a simple API written for Boldport project number 7 aka Touchy.
 The kit is based on an EFM8SB1 aka "Sleepy Bee" microcontroller.
+Be sure to check out the offical project page at https://www.boldport.com/products/touchy and be sure to sign up for the club at https://boldport.club - it's very much worth it!

 ## Authors